Sound Samples

 the lights from farms and homesteads pierce the dark Dakota night.

-But their brightness shines on others' lives, their welcome's for their own,
+But their brightness shines on others' lives, their welcome's

 And I'm somewhere in America, half a world away from home.